EliMCGamerGuy/Realmspace/docs/Acts/Act 1 - Copper Steel's Journal.md

+# Copper's Journal
-Copper's Journal, annotated by Copper Steel in 5AU
+annotated by Copper Steel in 5AU

+---

 ### Entry 1 (5/10/1533) (1BU)
 Mom gave me this journal when I turned 17, saying that it's a good thing to write things down.
 Well, when have I ever denied her suggestion?...don't answer that.
 I'm not only getting to it a year later.